 Capture the attention of prospective customers with high-interest content.

 How do you attract visitors who are the most likely to become customers?
 First, you need to talk about the things that matter most to your customers.
 What are their goals, challenges, obstacles, and objections?
 What is their typical station in life?

-After defining target personas, the next step is to build out the following assets to attract prospective customers:
+The more information you can gather to help paint a picture of your ideal customers, the more effective your marketing will be.
+After defining target personas as discussed in the Core section above, the next step is to build out the following assets to attract prospective customers:

+Obtain essential contact information with irresistible content offers.
 Nurture and build your relationship with them afterwards.

 Once you catch the attention of your prospective customers, how can you engage them?
 You will need to offer them something so valuable that they won’t mind providing their contact information to access it.
 In order to understand the needs and desires of your prospective customers, dive into target personas, and develop content and marketing messages that are irresistible to them.